 Phone: (716) 645-0193

 I am interested in the etiology of and intervention for hazardous alcohol and other substance use.
-My most recent work has focused around two areas: (1) psychosocial determinants of young adult alcohol use, and (2) the intersection of trauma and posttraumatic stress symptoms with alcohol and other drugs.
+My most recent work has focused around two areas: (1) psychosocial determinants of problem substance use, particularly among young adults, and (2) the intersection of trauma and posttraumatic stress symptoms with alcohol and other drugs.

-In the area of the intersection of trauma, posttraumatic stress, and substance use, I have been funded by the ABMRF/The Foundation for Alcohol Research, the National Institute on Alcohol Abuse and Alcoholism, and the National Institute on Drug Abuse to examine etiological processes that contribute to the co-occurrence of PTSD and problem substance use in young adults.
-This includes longitudinal studies of associations between these two clinical phenomena, as well as laboratory based studies of co-occurrence.
+In the area of the intersection of trauma, posttraumatic stress, and substance use, I have been funded by both federal (e.g., National Institute on Alcohol Abuse and Alcoholism, National Institute on Drug Abuse) and private organizations to study complex associations among trauma, posttraumatic stress, and drinking.
+This includes longitudinal studies of associations between these two clinical phenomena, as well as laboratory-based studies of co-occurrence.
 Much of my recent work is focused on understanding the role of alcohol in a particular type of trauma, sexual assault.
-My colleagues and I currently are conducting two studies funded by NIAAA.
-One of these seeks to understand women’s developmental and contextual risk for alcohol-involved sexual assault, and the other is studying how friends can help one another prevent alcohol-involved assault risk.
+One line of work seeks to understand women’s developmental and contextual risk for alcohol-involved sexual assault, and the other is studying how friends can help prevent alcohol-involved assault risk (R01 AA016105; R34AA027046)

-I also am interested in the measurement and evaluation of negative consequences resulting from heavy drinking in college students.
-Along with my colleagues, I have developed the Young Adult Alcohol Consequences Questionnaire (YAACQ) which assesses multiple domains of alcohol consequences.
-More information about this measure – including measure items, scoring instructions, and supporting references, can be found at my personally maintained website.
+I also study the measurement and evaluation of negative consequences resulting from heavy drinking or problem cannabis use in college students.
+Along with my colleagues, I developed the Young Adult Alcohol Consequences Questionnaire (YAACQ) which assesses multiple domains of alcohol consequences.
+We also developed the Marijuana Consequence Questionnaire (MACQ), based on the YAACQ.